“What should my blood glucose levels be?”

-The American Association of Clinical Endocrinologists (AACE) recommends a fasting blood glucose level of below 110 mg/dl, a level of less than 140 mg/dl two hours after you’ve taken the first bite of a meal, and an HbA1c of less than 6.5%.
+The American Association of Clinical Endocrinologists (AACE) recommends a fasting blood glucose level of below 110 mg/dl, a level of less than 140 mg/dl two hours after you’ve taken the first bite of a meal, and an HbA1c of 6.5% or less.
 Individual blood glucose readings show what your level is at the time you check, while an HbA1c test shows your average blood glucose levels over a period of about three months.

 “Will I need to take medicine?”

 If your Type 2 diabetes cannot be managed with diet and exercise, you’ll probably be prescribed oral diabetes drugs.
 People with Type 1 diabetes must always use insulin because their bodies don’t make it anymore, and some people with Type 2 diabetes need insulin to control their blood glucose levels, too.

 When you eat, your body converts the carbohydrate in the food into glucose, which is what your cells use for energy.
 Insulin’s job is to get the glucose out of your bloodstream and into your cells.
 But when you have diabetes, you either don’t make enough insulin or your body is not as sensitive to the insulin you do make as it used to be.
 Also, in many people with Type 2 diabetes, the body doesn’t release enough insulin when they first begin eating to keep their blood glucose levels down after the meal.